nyameaama/NEO-Rocket-Flight-Computer/README.md

 #### High Power Boost Stage

 ##### This Stage powers the fully stacked rocket up to apogee where it deploys the landing stage away for its independent landing system.
-This stage uses parachutes to safely bring it to the ground.
+The boost stage uses parachutes to safely bring it to the ground.

 * High Power Propulsion
-*
+* Parachute landing

 #### Propulsive Landing Stage

-##### This stage is deployed where it uses fins to control roll with thrust vectoring to control rocket direction when landing.
+##### This stage is deployed where it uses fins to control roll and thrust vectoring to control rocket direction when landing.
 A suicide burn is used to slow the stage down and land.

 * Support for vertical landing,
 * Active Flight Data Logging,